 - one variation of Rolling like a ball.

-Whether you’re wanting to learn the basics of Pilates or rehabilitate yourself after an injury, here’s everything you need to know about how to do Pilates Table top.
+Here’s everything you need to know about how to do the Pilates Table top position.

 - Begin on your back with your knees bent, heels in line with your SITs bones.
-Your SITs bones are your sacral ischial tuberosities, but most people just call them the SITs bones because they’re the bones that press into the mat when you sit on your bottom.
+(Your SITs bones are your sacral ischial tuberosities, but most people just call them the SITs bones because they’re the bones that press into the mat when you sit on your bottom.)
+Or, you can just separate your feet a fist’s distance apart.

 - Relax your shoulders away from your ears.